Gadad Andhar: Release and marketing

+Theatrical

+The film was theatrically released on 3 February 2023.

+Marketing

 The teaser of the film was uploaded on 20 December 2022 and trailer was on 17 January 2023 by Rajshree productions and Zee Music Company on YouTube.
-It is scheduled to be theatrically released on 3 February 2023.
+The film was marketed as 'first underwater supernatural fiction film in Marathi cinema'.

 Soundtrack

 Music is composed by Rohit Shyam Raut and background score is by Adinath Patkar.